Popular Science Teams up with - GuruFocus.com

 NEW YORK, Aug.
-18, 2022 (GLOBE NEWSWIRE) -- Popular Science and hOmeLabs are proud to announce the launch of their newly co-branded air purifier.
+18, 2022 /PRNewswire/ -- Popular Science and hOmeLabs are proud to announce the launch of their newly co-branded air purifier.
 This is the first co-branded product from the partnership between Recurrent and Aterian, which was announced in December 2021.

 "Popular Science is an iconic and beloved brand that doesn't put its name on products lightly," says Adam Morath, General Manager of Recurrent's Science, Tech, and Outdoor brands.
 "This has been a collaborative effort by two innovative companies, and a first, but important step in our co-branding initiative.
 We're confident the product's thoughtful design, impressive tech specs, and carbon offset program will resonate with PopSci's audience and consumers everywhere.
 It's exciting to finally see everyone's hard work come to market."